davidgasquez/handbook/content/ideas.md

   - Merging two skills could produce a new one (inheriting properties and perhaps with a small mutation)
   - Monsters will develop resistance agains what's killing them.
   - Quests rewards will also change dynamically.

+## Unconventional Changelogs

+- What if each city or town had a changelog?
+What changed in the last _release_?
+Did it change a street direction or opened a new commerce?
+- What if stores had a changelog?
+That'd mean price history for each product and also new products woulf be easier to find.